 The waters after the falls on Victoria Nile provide some of the most exciting challenge to anglers with presence of Nile Perch.
 The largest Nile perch recorded is 108kg, what a catch!
 Fishing is permitted in designated sites and places which require prior booking.
 You are encouraged to bring their own equipment and secure a permit from Uganda Wildlife Authority.

 Bird watching in Murchison Falls National Park

-Murchison falls NP with 415 bird species was named No. 9 best birding spot in Africa by the Africa Bird Guide.
-Birding is can be done while on game drive, launch trips and nature walks with a ranger guide.
-Because of the varied habitats, you have opportunities of watching forest birds, savannah, water and a few of Albertine rift endemics.
+Murchison falls National Park with 415 bird species was named No. 9 best birding spot in Africa by the Africa Bird Guide.
+Bird watching can be done while on game drive, launch trips and nature walks with a ranger guide.
+Because of the varied habitats, you have opportunities of watching forest birds, Savannah, water and a few of Albertine rift endemics.

 Nature and forest walks

 Most of the nature walks happen through the forests, Kaniyo Pabidi and Rabongo forest where you have opportunities of watching the primates such as Chimpanzee, black-and-white colobus monkeys, red-tailed monkey, and numerous bird life.

 The Hike up the top of Murchison falls is another exciting walk that everyone should take.
 Once on the boat trip from Paraa toward the ‘Devils cauldron’, stop a few meters from the bottom of the falls and take hike through the vegetation to experience the top the falls.
 The hike is fulfilling as you watch the waters of the Nile be squeezed through a 7m gorge.
 This hike takes any thing between 45 minutes to 1.5 hours depending on the interests of the people and their speed at hiking.

 Community walks and Cultural experiences